dexyk/stringosim/README.md

 ##Usage

-Currently only Levenshtein and Jaccard string distances are implemented.
+Currently only Levenshtein, Jaccard and Hamming string distances are implemented.

 ####Levenshtein